DataDog/documentation/content/en/security_platform/application_security/_index.md

 Powered by provided [out-of-the-box rules][3], Application Security detects threats without manual configuration.
 If you're already using Datadog [APM][1], setup only requires setting one environment variable to get started.

 To start configuring your environment to detect threats with Application Security, follow the [Getting Started documentation][5].
-Once configured, you can begin investigating and remediating security signals in the [Security Signals Explorer][7].
+Once Application Security is configured, you can begin investigating and remediating security signals in the [Security Signals Explorer][7].

 ## Investigate and remediate security signals